+Situational Leadership® is an adaptive style that takes into consideration current circumstances and team composition to determine the right way to lead.
 Instead of leading from a one-dimensional angle, situational leaders effectively guide their organizations by strategically deploying their leadership qualities.
-Therefore, they create better outcomes by modifying themselves to positively influence employees.
+Therefore, they create better outcomes by modifying themselves to positively influence team members.

 As referenced above, Paul Hersey co-authored Management of Organizational Behavior with Ken Blanchard in 1969.
-In this foundational work, the two developed the model of Situational Leadership.
-The concept lays out a business owner’s or manager’s relationship between task behavior and relationship behavior when interacting with their followers through a simple visual:
+In this foundational work, the two developed Situational Leadership theory.
+The concept lays out a business owner’s or manager’s relationship between task behavior and relationship behavior when interacting with their followers.

-In the Hersey-Blanchard Situational Leadership Model, there are four different leadership styles paired with four levels of an employee’s Performance Readiness® or maturity.
+There are four different leadership styles paired with four levels of team members’ Performance Readiness® or maturity.
 In chronological order, the leadership styles rank from least ready (requiring the most amount of direction and support) to most ready (requiring the least amount of direction and support).

 Followers who have the lowest amount of Performance Readiness require the highest amount of attention.
 For example, this leadership style is typically used when someone is new to their role, not a self-starter, or failing to meet standards.
 When an employee cannot make decisions for themselves, a telling leader calls the shots.
 They set clearly defined goals and deadlines and also regularly check in on progress.